We live in a country like no other in the world.

 “O beautiful, for spacious skies, for amber waves of grain…”

-Many have risked their lives to come here, in an attempt to gain their freedom from oppression, persecution, and poverty–SEEKING the privilege of freedom.
+Many have risked their lives to come here– attempting to gain their freedom from oppression, from persecution, or from poverty–all seeking the privilege of freedom.

 “O beautiful for pilgrim feet,